- Find a Fertility Doctor or Clinic

 IUI or IVF?
 What to Consider

-When a couple visits a fertility doctor and begins exploring possible treatments, questions about intrauterine insemination (IUI) vs. in vitro fertilization (IVF) often come up.
+is a question that gets asked of fertility doctors quite often.
 "Should we do IUI (also known as artificial insemination) or go straight to IVF?"
 Or, "How many cycles of IUI should we try before moving to IVF?"

 The Cost of IUI